 Velocity Frequent Flyer Program

-Virgin Australia's Velocity frequent flyer program rewards your continued travel with a range of immediate and long-term benefits.
-Redeem your Velocity points on flight upgrades, car hire, hotel deals, travel extras or at selected online stores.
+Virgin Australia's Velocity frequent flyer program is the most rewarding way to fly, boasting a range perks both immediate and in the long run.
+You can cash in your Velocity points on flight upgrades, car hire, hotel deals and heaps of other travel extras.

 Velocity status levels

-To be upgraded from Red to Silver level with Velocity, you must earn 200 status credits and fly two eligible sectors within a 12 month period.
-Silver level membership entitles you to advanced seat selection, complimentary baggage allowance, priority check-in and personalised luggage tags.
+Moving from Red to Silver Velocity membership requires you to earn 200 status credits and fly two eligible sectors within 12 months.
+Silver Velocity membership gives you the added advantage of advanced seat selection, a checked baggage allowance, personalised luggage tags and priority check-in.